perone/Pyevolve/docs/source/examples.rst

 Filename: :file:`examples/pyevolve_ex4_sigmatrunc.py`

-This example shows the use of the sigma truncation scale method, it tries to minimize a function with negative results:
+This example shows the use of the sigma truncation scale method.
+It tries to minimize a function with negative results:

 .. literalinclude:: ../../examples/pyevolve_ex4_sigmatrunc.py